CosmosDB/labs/technical_deep_dive/03-querying_the_database_using_sql.md

     ![df](../media/03-adf_selections.jpg)

-6. Select **Copy Data**.
-We will be using ADF for a one-time copy of data from a source JSON file on Azure Blob Storage to a database in Cosmos DB's SQL API.
-ADF can also be used for more frequent data transfer from Cosmos DB to other data stores.
+6. After creation, open your newly created Data Factory.
+Select **Author & Monitor** and you will launch ADF.
+You should see a screen similar to the screenshot below.
+Select **Copy Data**.
+We will be using ADF for a one-time copy of data from a source JSON file on Azure Blob Storage to a database in Cosmos DB’s SQL API.
+ADF can also be used for more frequent data transfers from Cosmos DB to other data stores.

     ![](../media/03-adf_copydata.jpg)